songshenzong/log/readme.md

-The profiler is enabled by default, You can override that in the config (`songshenzong.enabled`).
+The profiler is enabled by default, You can override that in the config (`request-log.enabled`).